mattias-p/Whois-Selftest-Tool/README.md

 Licensing
 =========
-Whois-Selftest-Tool is distributed under the terms of [this license]( LICENSE).
+Whois Selftest Tool is distributed under the terms of [this license]( LICENSE).

 Dependencies
 ============